 A new uniform will be introduced from 2021 to replace the current uniform.
-The 2020 uniform will be phased out over three years and may be worn in year eight during 2021.
+The existing uniform will be phased out over three years and may be worn in Year 8 during 2021.

 As from 16th December 2020, New Zealand Uniforms and The Warehouse will cease to be suppliers of the Ōtūmoetai Intermediate School uniform.